fagan2888/ose-course/README.md

 ### Introduction to OpenSourceEconomics

-We provide a general introduction to computational modeling in economics and the `OpenSourceEconomics initiative.
+We provide a general introduction to computational modeling in economics and the `OpenSourceEconomics` initiative.
 We outline opportunities for students to get involved.

 ### `respy`

-Python package for the simulation and estimation of a prototypical finite-horizon dynamic discrete choice model based on Keane & Wolpin (1997).
-Using `respy` we discuss numerical methods, parallelization strategies, version control, software testing, and continuous integration.
-Addintional information about the project is available in our [online documentation](https://respy.readthedocs.io).
+We maintain a Python package for the simulation and estimation of a prototypical finite-horizon dynamic discrete choice model based on Keane & Wolpin (1997).
+We first outline an overview on underlying economic, mathematical, and computational model.
+We then provide an overview on its applications in economics.
+Finally, we `respy` to discuss selected issues such as numerical integration, parallelization strategies, version control, software testing, and continuous integration.
+Additional information about the project is available in our [online documentation](https://respy.readthedocs.io).

 ### `estimagic`

+We maintain a Python package that helps to build high-quality and user friendly implementations of (structural) econometric models.
 We provide additional details in the [online documentation](https://estimagic.readthedocs.io).

-  Using `estimagic` we discuss ...

 ## Iterations

-* Frankfurt,
+* Goethe University Frankfurt, see [here]() for details.

-## References

-* Aguiberra